bendtherules/bendtherules.github.com/posts/function-name-binding.md

 This is going to be one of those nitpicky articles where I document everything about function name, that I have learned from the spec.

-Let's start with two related but different terms -
+Let's start with two related but different concepts -
 1. `function.name` - When we declare a function, it creates a function object - which has a non-writable property called `name`. `fn.name` typically stores the initial name that the function was defined with.
 This is useful for debugging and readable stack traces.
 	```js